Technoculture/Microfabricator-HMI/README.md

 # Microfabricator Human Machine Interface

-This program is written using the commercial version of Qt5.
+This program is written in C++, with the intended purpose of providing a touch screen interface for the Microfabricator 4S machine.